Ultrastrong coupling regimes of light-matter interaction: Quantum simulations

 \section{Quantum simulations}

 The previous section gave an overview of the most relevant work in all experimental platforms studying ultrastrong light-matter interactions.
-Besides the remarkable couplings achieved in superconducting quantum circuits (see Sec.~\ref{sec:3A}), these platforms have also been used to explore quantum simulations.
+Besides the remarkable couplings achieved in superconducting quantum circuits (see Sec.~\ref{sec:3A}), these platforms have also been used to explore quantum simulations~\cite{Georgescu2014}.
 With a quantum simulator, all regimes of coupling between a qubit and a resonator can be implemented in a fully tunable and efficient manner.
-In this respect, some proposals were put forward in the literature using superconducting circuits, which include the analog quantum simulation of the quantum Rabi model~\cite{daniel_prx,Pedernales15,Felicetti15,Plenio2015,Plenio2017}, Dirac equation physics~\cite{Pedernales13}, as well as the digital-analog quantum simulation of the quantum Rabi model~\cite{Mezzacapo14}, and Dicke physics~\cite{Mezzacapo14,Lamata16}.
-In this section, we give an overview of all these proposals.
-Experimental realizations of the analog \cite{braumuller2016,KihwanKimRabi2017} and the digital-analog quantum simulation of the quantum Rabi model \cite{langford2016} have recently been carried out.
+In this respect, some proposals were put forward in the literature using superconducting circuits, which include the analog quantum simulation of the quantum Rabi model~\cite{daniel_prx,Pedernales15,Felicetti15,Plenio2015,Plenio2017}, Dirac equation physics~\cite{Pedernales13}, the digital-analog quantum simulation of the quantum Rabi model~\cite{Mezzacapo14}, and Dicke physics~\cite{Mezzacapo14,Lamata16}, as well as bosonic modes in the USC regime~\cite{Fedortchenko2017}.
+In this section, we give an overview of several of these proposals.
+Experimental realizations of the analog \cite{braumuller2016,Lv2018} and the digital-analog quantum simulation of the quantum Rabi model \cite{langford2016} have recently been carried out, as well as the USC regime of bosonic modes~\cite{Markovic2018}.
 In addition, an experimental realization of a classical simulation of the quantum Rabi model was performed in photonic chips~\cite{Crespi2012}.
-We want to point out that sections~\ref{sec:4A} to~\ref{sec:4C} analyze quantum simulations of USC and DSC models, while Sec.~\ref{sec:4D} deals with analog quantum simulations employing devices already in the USC and DSC regimes.
+Moreover, an analysis of the quantum simulation of the Dicke model with cavity QED was proposed~\cite{PhysRevA.75.013804, PhysRevA.87.033814}, and an early experiment on Dicke physics in this platform was performed~\cite{Baumann2010}.
+We point out that Secs.~\ref{sec:4A}--\ref{sec:4C} analyze quantum simulations of USC and DSC models, while Sec.~\ref{sec:4D} deals with analog quantum simulations employing devices already in the USC and DSC regimes.

-In Fig.~\ref{regionsFigure}, we summarize the different regimes of the QRM that are reproduced by an analog or a digital-analog quantum simulator, following Pedernales \emph{et al.} \cite{Pedernales15}.
+In Fig.~\ref{regionsFigure}, we summarize the different regimes of the QRM that are reproduced by an analog or a digital-analog quantum simulator, following \cite{Pedernales15}.